Project ideas for 3rd year, 4th year or Masters

 (depending on how ambitious the project ends up).

-This year, I am totally focused on projects for
+Right now, I am focused on projects for

 There is a lot of scope for projects with this site.

 A sample Ancient Brain "World", with 3d models that users can upload to the site.

 Click to run World: Car models with light reflection

 Open in new window ("Open window") to see full menu for this World.

 In the menu, you can change car models and switch skin. ("Chrome" is nice.)

 Click to run World: Collision World at Ancient Brain.

 Project: Write an interactive syllabus for Ancient Brain